DineshVerma-dev/Amazon-clone/README.md

 # Amazon-clone
-This is my first project
+This is my first project using HTML CSS
 <br>
 Author - Dinesh verma